 We love what we do—and it shows!

 Stephanie started working with children in 2006 in a preschool and then helping individual families help care for their children.
 She been practicing yoga for 12 years and has always engaged her children she works with in the practice of yoga.
+In 2016 Ms. Steph joined with Treehouse Yoga for Children.
 Stephanie loves nature and grow her love for the outdoors, hiking, exploring .
 She loves to incorporate nature into creative crafts and yoga with children.

 My 2 year old asks every day if it’s “yoga” day.
 He lives for this class.
 He has grown so much and learned so much from Treehouse Yoga.
 He almost has his handstand and knows how to vinyasa.
 We do it together several nights a week because he likes to show off!
 It’s worth every cent.
 I wish it was more than once a week.